Toll Free USA & Canada: 1-800-704-6234

 All travelers to Brazil are required to have a passport valid for at least six months from date of entry.
 Visas are not required for U.K., New Zealand and most E.U. passport holders (excluding Cypriots, Maltese, Estonians and Latvians).
 A visa is required for U.S., Canadian and Australian citizens.
 U.S. citizens, please visit the U.S. state department website Canadian citizens, please visit the Canadian State foreign affairs website and Australian citizens, please visit the Australian department of foreign affairs website.
 For other nationalities, please consult the nearest Brazilian embassy or consulate.
 An onward ticket and proof of funds may also be required at entry and should be available to show to immigration.
 Traveler’s checks, currency, or a bank statement, from the bank or printed off the internet, are sufficient for proof of funds.

 All travelers to Argentina are required to have a passport valid for at least six months from date of entry.
-Visas are not required for E.U., U.S., Canadian, Australian or New Zealand passport holders, For US citizens see here for more information: https://travel.state.gov/content/passports/english/country/argentina.html.
+Visas are not required for E.U., U.S., Canadian, Australian or New Zealand passport holders.
+For United States citizens please see here for more detailed information: https://travel.state.gov/content/passports/english/country/argentina.html.
 Traveler’s checks, currency, or a bank statement, from the bank or printed off the internet, are sufficient for proof of funds.